Frequently Asked Questions

 - Encourages parent involvement through volunteering or similar activities

-San Jose Schools are publicly funded charter schools.
+San Jose Prep is a publicly funded charter school.
 There is no tuition charged to attend a charter school.
-Charter schools are funded based on the per student allocation provide by each state or district.
+Charter schools are funded based on the per-student allocation provide by each state or district.
 On occasion we may ask for parents to contribute money to cover the cost of field trips or a unique classroom experience.

-San Jose provides a unique environment which emphasizes high academic achievement through the use of state of the art technology and innovative but proven educational methods.
+San Jose Prep provides a unique environment that emphasizes high academic achievement through the use of state of the art technology and innovative but proven educational methods.
 We prepare students to successfully compete in an increasingly competitive post-secondary environment and the global job market.

 To begin the enrollment process, visit the school's enrollment page on this site to submit a pre-enrollment form.
 After your pre-enrollment form has been received, the school will contact you to confirm receipt, and formal enrollment documents will be made available to you as soon as possible.

 Not necessarily.
-In the event that the demand exceeds the seats available, San Jose Schools will conduct a random lottery to determine who is able to enroll.
+In the event that the demand exceeds the seats available, San Jose Prep will conduct a random lottery to determine who is able to enroll.

 Please contact the school for details.

 Yes.
-San Jose Schools will provide services to any child with ESOL requirements with the goal of having the student become successful in regular classroom settings.
+San Jose Prep will provide services to any child with ESOL requirements with the goal of having the student become successful in regular classroom settings.

 School begins promptly at 8:00 am and ends at 2:30 pm.